mathworks/matlab-engine-for-python/README.md

 ---

 ## License
-This software is licensed under the MathWorks XLSA License, which is available in the LICENSE.txt file within this repository.
+This software is licensed under the MathWorks XSLA License, which is available in the LICENSE.txt file within this repository.

 ---